top of page

 Elaine previously worked for a financial institution for 23 years and embarked on a massive career change when she started with Deafblind Scotland in December 2003 as Literacy and Numeracy Project Officer.
 Since then, Elaine has managed several projects including Community Involvement, Volunteering, Charity Shop and Participation.

 Elaine achieved her Diploma in Deafblind Studies in 2009, which allowed her to broaden her skills and knowledge of deafblindness.
-She joined the Guide/communicator team in April 2013 and since then has completed a PDA in Supervision and SVQ 4.
-As Depute Manager she liaises with stakeholders, maintains networks with colleagues in sensory impairment and beyond, assesses for membership, negotiates, sets up and reviews services and is involved in the day to day running of the service.
+She joined the Guide/communicator team in April 2013 and since then has completed a PDA in Supervision and SVQ 4 prior to taking up the post of Depute Manager in 2016.

 Elaine smiling, she has shoulder length blonde hair_